A message from the program coordinators…

 What can tutees expect at our sessions?

-Our tutoring sessions are open forums held on Tuesdays and Wednesdays from 7:15pm to 10:00pm in the Westgate Building.
+Our tutoring sessions are open forums held on Wednesdays and Thursdays from 7:00pm to 10:00pm in the Westgate E 165 Building.
+However, for the Fall 2020 semester, tutoring will be held virtually.
+Please visit our World Campus Tutoring Page to schedule an appointment.
 (The room varies from semester to semester; see our webpage for details.)
 No appointments are necessary; any IST student can simply walk in and ask for help.

 Please note that tutors will NOT be working with students directly on graded assignments in programming courses.
 By request of the teaching faculty, and in an attempt to help students develop a long-term understanding of the concepts of computer languages, we will not explicitly discuss the content of any programming problem set that is to be submitted for credit.
 (This applies to students in IST 140, IST 240, and IST 242.)
 What we are able to provide is discussion and explanation of concepts that are unclear and assistance on supplemental exercises designed to help students practice the skills required on graded exercises.